galynikita3-create/Healthcare-analysis/README.md

 The objective is to identify the key drivers of insurance charges and provide insights through interactive data visualization using Power BI.
 The goal is to identify key drivers of medical insurance expenses.

+## Business Questions

+This analysis aims to answer the following questions:

+- How does age influence healthcare insurance costs?
+- Do smokers pay significantly higher insurance charges?
+- Is BMI associated with higher medical expenses?
+- Are there regional differences in insurance costs?

 <img width="731" height="398" alt="image" src="https://github.com/user-attachments/assets/d98cdb37-8b4c-4719-b8ca-ee7e31aeeacb" />